PenKK/MIDIA/README.md

 - As a user, I want to be able to delete tracks, blocks, and notes from my project so that I can remove elements I no longer need.
 - As a user, I want to specify tempo so that I can change the speed of my project
 - As a user, I want to be able to control playback of my project so that I can start and stop where I want to on the timeline
+- As a user, I want to be able to save projects so that when my program closes I dont lose progress
-- As a user, I want to be able to save and load different projects so that I can save and load progress for multiple projects whenever I want to
+- As a user, I want to be able to load a project from a list so that I can continue working on any project I saved before